-On October 13, 2017, USEPA issued revised labels for the three Dicamba products that are labeled for use on soybeans: Engenia (BASF), XtendiMax (Monsanto) and FeXapan (DuPont).
-The Illinois Department of Agriculture has approved these new labels for product use in Illinois.
-It is a violation of the Illinois Pesticide Act and the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) to apply any other Dicamba products in a post-emerge application to soybeans.
+On October 31, 2018, USEPA issued revised labels for the three Dicamba-containing products that are labeled for use on soybeans: Engenia (BASF), XtendiMax (Monsanto), and FeXapan (DuPont).
+At this time, it is a violation of the Illinois Pesticide Act and the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) to apply any other Dicamba products in a post-emerge application to soybeans.

-If you plan to apply these products to soybeans in 2018, the Illinois Department of Agriculture will require all users of these products to adhere to all label requirements including completion of a training program that utilizes training materials developed by the registrants of the products, namely Monsanto, BASF or DuPont.
-At this point, training will be offered only in a classroom setting.
-The registrants are working with the Department and with agribusiness and farm organizations to make instructors available to train applicators and venues throughout the state, utilizing the registrant's training materials.
+If you plan to apply these products to soybeans in 2019, the Illinois Department of Agriculture will require all users of these products to adhere to all label requirements including completion of a training program that utilizes training materials developed by the registrants of the products, namely Bayer/Monsanto, BASF, or Corteva/DuPont.

 Training Locations & Dates

-The available training dates and locations for this Dicamba training are featured at https://ifca.com/IllinoisDicambaTraining.
-The industry is working to make training opportunities available at many of the private and commercial applicator training and testing clinics for 2018.
-In addition to the private and commercial applicator clinics, the ag industry is working to secure additional locations and dates to meet the training needs of Illinois applicators, both private and commercial.
-The aforementioned website will be updated regularly with training dates and locations, so please visit it regularly and register to attend a session at your earliest convenience.
+The available classroom training dates and locations for Dicamba training through IFCA and IDOA are featured at https://ifca.com/IllinoisDicambaTraining.
+The industry is working to make training opportunities available after the private applicator training and testing clinics for 2019.
+The aforementioned website will be updated with training dates and locations as they become available, so please visit it regularly and register to attend a session at your earliest convenience.

-Thank you for participating in 2018 Dicamba training.
+Thank you for participating in 2019 Dicamba training.
 If you have questions about this program, please review the Frequently Asked Questions (https://ifca.com/IllinoisDicambaTraining/FAQs) or call 217/785-2427.

-If you have already taken the Dicamba training class and you did not receive your certificate by email or if you accidentially deleted the email.
+If you have already taken the Dicamba training class and you did not receive your certificate by email or if you accidentally deleted the email.
 First, check your spam or junk email folder.
-If you still cannot find the certificate, Please contact the company which hosted the training.
+If you still cannot find the certificate, please contact the company which hosted the training.
 Monsanto: 844-779-8363 or BASF: 888-789-1361.